 This post was on June 12, 2022.
 Hollow Creek Farm Equine and Canine Rescue brought in two starved, neglected horses that were rescued and need sponsor help from our #FarmFriends.

-Friday we rescued Marengo, an 11-year-old mare, and Olive Oyl a 4-year-old filly.
+Friday we rescued Shimmers, an 11-year-old mare, and Olive Oyl a 4-year-old filly.
 She has a lot of Stranger Danger due to the neglect.

 Want to Help?
 Here is their list of stuff needed from Tractor Supply Company

 We’ve been rescuing horses, dogs, and livestock since 1999.
 We’re often called in to help when there are severe neglect and abuse cases and on Friday in Woodruff, S.C., 38 horses were rescued by Animal Control.
 There were also dogs and cats at the property.

 One horse died and it was a bad situation.
 But we brought in a mare and her “baby” a 4-year-old that we thought was a yearling.
 What happened was that the horses had been starved and neglected by an owner who let mares and stallions run freely.
 There are so many horses with foal and we had to test for pregnancy on many of them.

 Shimmers is likely with foal.
 Yes, this is a sickening, horrific situation.
 But we are here to get them taken care of.
 Both horses were too weak for any form of traditional pregnancy tests.
 So we had to get blood tests and are awaiting results.